lynxaegon/tcp-proxy/README.md

 # TCP Proxy
 This is a simple tcp proxy server that can be used to proxy any tcp connection.
-It can be used to proxy keydb, redis, memcached, or any other tcp connection.
+It can be used to proxy keydb, redis, memcached, or any other tcp connection

 ### Production Ready
-Yes, it's production ready and it's being used to create a **HA KeyDB** (Redis drop-in replacement).
+Yes, it's **production** ready and it's being used to create a **HA <a href="https://keydb.dev">KeyDB</a>** (Redis drop-in replacement)

 ### Usage
 Check the <a href="examples/kubernetes">**examples**</a> folder for a **kubernetes** setup for KeyDB